Cuboideb/angbandroid/README.md

 Online manual [https://angband.readthedocs.io/en/latest/index.html](https://angband.readthedocs.io/en/latest/index.html)

 ### Changelog:

+Version 1.28.*
+- Floating buttons.
+- FAangband 2.0 Beta.
+- Graphics support for Sil-Q (MicroChasm tileset).
+- Two rows of keymaps for the ribbon.

 Version 1.26 - 2020-11-01
 - From now on, subwindows do not overlap the dungeon, this is useful for